DanialArab/Pandas/README.md

 The above code will replace the current values of column d with new values, all of them having a dtype of float16.

 ### pd.concat
+We’ll also see how just about every **series method** will also work on a data frame, returning one value per data frame column.

 The pd.concat function concatenates dataframes with each other.
 It’s a top-level pandas function, and takes a list of data frames you would like to concatenate.
 By default, pd.concat assumes that you want to join them top-to-bottom, but you can do it side-to-side if you want by setting the axis parameter.